 We are happy to report that we have helped over 1,000 cats and dogs find loving homes!
 We rely entirely on donations.
 Unlike most animal shelters in Iowa, PALS receives no public funding of any kind.

-PALS is a 403(b) non-profit.
+PALS is a 501(c)(3) non-profit.
 We are licensed by the Iowa Department of Agriculture.
-Our monthly Board meetings are open to the public.

 Read more about us: "PALS: A Voice for Those Who Can’t Speak, A Safe Haven for Those with No Home"